SoulaimanMeskini/Legend-of-Zelda-Poc/README.md

 A new screen will apear and the names you filled in are now displayed in the game.

 After a few second you will see link and guide you back to the index page.

 =========================

-With the use of a forum and id's the different names are displayed.
-Animations are made in css.

                                      /@
                      __        __   /\/